Is Hair Loss Mainly an Issue for Men?

 - Prescriptions and prescription products containing finasteride (Propecia) and minoxidil (Rogaine)

-To learn more about hair restoration options for both men and women, please call our office at 801-776-2220 or contact us HERE.
+To learn more about hair restoration options for both men and women in SLC, Utah, please call our office at 801-776-2220 or contact us HERE.